Abdeali-Badri/Edge-AI-worker-Safety/README.md

 4) Alarm Trigger — When a worker is detected without required PPE, an audio alarm fires immediately

 # Model :-
-The included best.pt file contains the trained YOLOv8 weights — the best checkpoint saved during training based on validation performance.
-You can swap this with a retrained model by running detect.py with your own dataset.
+The included `best.pt/` file contains the trained YOLOv8 weights — the best checkpoint saved during training based on validation performance.
+You can swap this with a retrained model by running `detect.py/` with your own dataset.

 # Use Cases :-